MrDham/OpenTheremin_V4_with_MIDI/README.md

 ### Installation
 1. Download ZIP file from the green "<> Code" icon and unzip the file in proper directory.
-2. Open up the Arduino IDE
+2. Open up the Arduino IDE (install it from https://www.arduino.cc/)
 3. Open the File "Open_Theremin_V4.ino"
 4. Important Step !
 In "Application.cpp", take care of selecting MIDI mode that correponds to your cituation (put "//" in front off inadequate line - Real MIDI Baudrate is selected by default here):